-Prospective students at both the undergraduate and graduate levels should attend an orientation meeting as soon as possible for basic information on the fields of speech-language pathology and audiology, and assistance in formulating academic and career plans.
-These informal orientation meetings are held monthly.
-The schedule of orientation meetings (times, dates and places) is posted on the department’s website, or individuals may contact the department for times, dates and meeting places.
+Prospective students at both the undergraduate and graduate levels should attend an orientation meeting for basic information on the fields of speech-language pathology and audiology, and for assistance in formulating initial academic and career plans.
+These orientation meetings are held monthly.
+The schedule of orientation meetings (times, dates and locations) is available through the department’s general advisement website or by contacting the department.

-Program alumni with graduate degrees find varied career opportunities as speech-language pathologists and audiologists serving the needs of communicatively disabled persons across the life span.
-Employment opportunities are widely available due to the general population’s longer life and advances in technology and health.
+The entry-level degree for Speech-Language Pathology is a master’s degree.
+For Speech-Language Pathologists, employment opportunities are widely available due to the general population’s longer life expectancy, advances in technology and advances in health.
 Program alumni find employment in California’s and the nation’s medical centers, skilled nursing facilities and other rehabilitative facilities, community speech and hearing centers, medical offices, public and private schools, and private practices.
-With approximately 100 graduates annually in the M.S. degree program in Speech-Language Pathology, the regional and national network of alumni is substantial and growing.
+With approximately 100 graduates annually in the M.S. degree program in Speech-Language Pathology, the regional and national networks of alumni are substantial and always expanding.

 Clubs and Societies

-California State University, Northridge Chapter of the National Student Speech-Language Hearing Association (NSSLHA)
+California State University, Northridge, Chapter of the National Student Speech Language Hearing Association (NSSLHA)

 Distance Learning Program

 The department offers the Master of Science degree with emphasis in Speech-Language Pathology in a distance learning (DL) program that is administered jointly with the CSUN Tseng College.
 The purpose of this program is to serve graduate students in Speech-Language Pathology who are unable to relocate close enough to travel regularly to the CSUN campus.
 Qualified graduate students are admitted to this program in cohorts (groups) every 12 months; cohort students take no courses on the residential campus.
 Students are not permitted to transfer between the residential program and the distance learning program.
-The DL courses are taught asynchronously with the regular University calendar, with students taking the entire course of study (57 units) as a cohort over a 36-month period.
-Courses are delivered to the homes and workplaces of DL students via Internet and all clinical practica are completed in the DL students’ home communities.
+The DL courses are taught in an asynchronously meeting format but following the regular University calendar, with students taking the entire course of study (57 units) as a cohort over a 36-month period.
+Courses are delivered to the homes and workplaces of DL students via the Internet, and all clinical practica are completed in the DL students’ home communities.
 The DL program charges tuition that reflects the cost of instruction.
 The M.S. degree in the DL program ultimately reflects the same prerequisite and requisite content as the residential degree, and the DL program meets CAA-ASHA certification and state licensure standards.

-For California residents who hold bachelor’s degrees in Communication Disorders and Sciences or Speech-Language Pathology but are not pursuing graduate studies at this time, the CSUN Distance Learning Program offers the non-credit SLPA Certificate of Advanced Professional Development in SLPA Fieldwork.
+For California residents who hold bachelor’s degrees in Communication Disorders and Sciences or Speech-Language Pathology, but are not pursuing graduate studies at this time, the CSUN Distance Learning Program offers the noncredit SLPA Certificate of Advanced Professional Development in SLPA Fieldwork.
 This 100-hour program, which includes both online study at home and an eight-week clinical field experience, is designed to facilitate career advancement.

-Chair: Patricia Seymour
+Chair: Patricia J. Seymour

 Monterey Hall (MH) 301